 If you would like to learn more about the Trust please click on the link below.

-You can also contact us at ‘Inclusive Schools Trust, Lionwood Infant and Nursery School, Telegraph Lane East, Norwich, NR1 4AN or call on 01603 433 014.
+You can also contact us at ‘Inclusive Schools Trust, Lionwood Infant and Nursery School, Telegraph Lane East, Norwich, NR1 4AN.

 Lionwood Infant and Nursery caters for children from 3 to 7 years old.
 In September 2014, Lionwood Infant and Nursery School entered into a Federation with Lionwood Junior School to form the Lionwood School’s Federation.